DmitryGaravsky/FSM.POCO/README.md

-# Finite State Machine: POCO extensions
+# Finite State Machine.
+POCO-extensions library for .Net.

-## POCO-Approach

 The POCO-approach allows you to avoid writing boilerplate infrastructural code and focus on writing the business logic.